klebann/klebario/README.md

 # klebario
-A fan version of Agar.io created for education purposes.
+A fun version of Agar.io created for education purposes.